rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

 4 processes are running here:

 * Server side:
-  * **docker**: Start a Postgres database in a docker container.
+  * **docker**: Starts a PostgreSQL database in a docker container.
-  * **serverRun**: http://localhost:8080/docs/ is the Swagger of the API, hot reloading too.
+  * **serverRun**: The dev mode hot reloading API [http://localhost:8080/docs/](http://localhost:8080/docs/) with the Swagger.
 * Client side:
   * **fastlink**: Scala to JS compilation/transpilation
-  * **npmDev**: http://localhost:5173/ now serves your client web app in development mode, hot reloading with Vite.
+  * **npmDev**: [http://localhost:5173/](http://localhost:5173/) now serves your client web app in development mode, hot reloading with Vite.

+  Visit the [registration from at http://localhost:5173/](http://localhost:5173/demos/scalariform) and register a person, you should see the registered user in the UI.

-## 3. The build
+## 4. The build

-I won't dive too much into details, see comment in the project for details.
+In this section, we'll briefly cover the most important details about the project build.

-### 3.1.
+### 4.1.
 Scala/ScalaJS world

 Scala build here is driven by SBT in a rather classic way, except for the `shared` project that will be cast in two different worlds `.jvm` and `.js`
 Generated build contains documentation on details.
 Please take a look and don't hesitate to ask question/provide PR on the g8.